Robert (Bob) Carter

 The ISPM is published by the industry-supported Fraser Institute which received over $60,000 from ExxonMobil and which is also financially-supported by several tobacco companies including Philip Morris and British American Tobacco.

-According to a search of 22,000 academic journals, Carter has published over 50 original research in peer-reviewed journals mainly in the area of stratigraphy , the study of rock layers and layering.
+According to a search of 22,000 academic journals, Carter published over 50 original research in peer-reviewed journals mainly in the area of stratigraphy , the study of rock layers and layering.
 Carter's articles on global warming have largely appeared in economics journals, rather than mainstream science journals.

-A full list of his publications is available on his website .
+A list of Carter's publications is available on his website .